 Q. I’m going out to Burning Man for the first time and I’m curious about the sexual energy involved.
 Could the Goddess of Love give me a survival guide to sex at Burning Man?

-A. As you state, there is a lot of sexual energy swirling and whirling about, much like a little hippie chick at a Dead show.
-Anything and everything can and will happen when you stick a bunch of homo sapiens in an empty desert.
+A. As you state, there is a lot of sexual energy swirling and whirling about.
+Anything and everything can and will happen when you stick a bunch of human beings in an empty desert.
 Here’s the inside skinny that will make your journey through the sexual side of Black Rock City more pleasant.

 - Figure out what you want.
 Love?
 Sex?
 Your wildest fantasies?
 It’s all there for the taking.
 And for goodness sake, make sure the person across from you wants the same thing.
 If she or he doesn’t, there are 500 others who do.
 Don’t go breakin’ no hearts.

 - Be respectful.
 Just because people are walking around naked does not necessarily mean they wish *you* were naked in a small enclosed space with them.
-Learn to take no for an answer, and don’t be afraid to use the “n” word yourself.
+Learn to take no for an answer.

 - Pay attention to your body.
 The desert is a dangerous place, and the climate alone will push you to the limit physically.
 Get plenty of rest, monitor your substance intake and carry water with you at all times (you also have to drink the water).